Best And Worst Alcoholic Drinks For IBS sufferers

 Light alcohol found to be beneficial in killing some harmful bacteria invading your gut like:

-- Helicobacter Pylori which causes gastritis and peptic ulcers.
+- Helicobacter Pylori causes gastritis and peptic ulcers.

 - Vibrio Cholera organisms which cause life-threatening diarrhea.

-- organisms which cause food poisoning like Salmonella!
+- Organisms that cause food poisoning like Salmonella!

-these benefits and others are only with light drinking, the reverse occurs when you binge-drink alcohols.
+NOTE: These “potential” benefits only associated with light drinking.
+The reverse occurs when you binge-drink alcohol.

 Listen to this interesting video from SciShow YouTube channel about these benefits of alcohol!